alexarroyoduque/amiibo-album/README.md

 # amiibum

 Experimental project with lit-html.
-Check your collected amiibos with this album developed.
+Check your collected amiibos with this album.

 [https://amiibum.firebaseapp.com](https://amiibum.firebaseapp.com)